-Title Learning Survival Today from the Lessons of the Past Degree of recognition Regional Media name/outlet BBC Radio Ulster Media type Radio Country United Kingdom Date 05/04/2020 Description Panel discussion on Radio Ulster's Sunday Sequence.
+Title Learning Survival Today from the Lessons of the Past Degree of recognition Regional Media name/outlet BBC Radio Ulster Media type Radio Country/Territory United Kingdom Date 05/04/2020 Description Panel discussion on Radio Ulster's Sunday Sequence.

 The world has faced periods of great crisis many times in its history, from floods to famines to diseases that wiped out millions and yet, somehow, the human race has survived.
 It's often when things are at their darkest that science and medicine are working the hardest at finding solutions.

 120 years ago life expectancy in many countries was less than 40 years of age.
 The world average today is around 72.
 And the single biggest reason for that change is our ability to cure disease.